 On October 19, 2011, the Company entered into an Amended and Restated Loan and Security Agreement (the Loan Agreement) with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent and a Lender thereunder, Wells Fargo Capital Finance LLC as a Lender, J.P.
 Morgan Securities LLC as a Lender, JP Morgan Chase Bank, N.A. as a Lender and PNC Bank, National Association, as a Lender.
-The Loan Agreement amended and restated the Loan and Security Agreement, dated as of August 31, 2010, by and among the Lenders.
-The Loan Agreement extend the maturity of the Company's credit facility to October 2016, provides maximum revolving loans equal to the lesser of \$200,000 or a percentage of eligible owned inventory, contains a \$10,000 subfacility for letters of credit and allows the Company to increase the revolving facility by an additional \$50,000, subject to consent by each lender and other conditions.
+The Loan Agreement amended and restated the Loan and Security Agreement, dated as of August 31, 2010, by and among the Company and the lenders.
+The Loan Agreement extends the maturity of the Company's credit facility to

+October 2016, provides maximum revolving loans equal to the lesser of \$200,000 or a percentage of eligible owned inventory, contains a \$10,000 subfacility for letters of credit and allows the Company to increase the revolving facility by an additional \$50,000, subject to consent by each lender and other conditions.
 The Loan Agreement contains a requirement to maintain a minimum amount of excess borrowing availability at all times.
-Substantially all of the Company's assets are pledged as collateral for outstanding borrowings under the facility.
+Substantially all of the Company's assets are pledged as collateral for outstanding borrowings under the credit facility.
 Outstanding borrowings will bear interest at the prime rate or Libor plus 1.50% and the unused line fee is 0.225%.

-As of October 29, 2011 and October 30, 2010, the Company had no borrowings outstanding under its credit facility.
+As of April 28, 2012, January 28, 2012 and April 30, 2011, the Company had no borrowings outstanding under the credit facility.